yws888/website_for_TAP/README.md

 py manage.py runserver
 ```

+For the admin page, user is admin and password is admin (user/password pair created for convenience of access only)

 b.
 Explain how you would deploy this app on a cloud environment (Bonus: How you would
 do this with serverless components).